karanabhi/ReportCard/README.md

 # ReportCard
 Report Card for TestBag School

-This contains the HTML & CSS code for a typical school scirecard for comprehensive evaluation.
+This contains the HTML & CSS code for a typical school scorecard for comprehensive evaluation system.

 Bootstrap is used for feel good factor :)